hmrc/pertax-frontend/README.md

 pertax-frontend
 ===============

-This repository holds the Personal Tax Account front end project.
+This is the repository for the Personal Tax Account front end project.